Michigan teen gets life in prison for Oxford High School attack

 “I looked though the glass.
 My scream should have shattered it,” Beausoleil said.

-Jill Soave, the mother of Justin Shilling, told the shooter that he executed a boy who could have helped him navigate awkward teenage years.
+Shilling's mother, Jill Soave, told the shooter that he executed a boy who could have helped him navigate awkward teenage years.

 “If you were that lonely, that miserable and lost, and you really needed a friend, Justin would have been your friend — if only you had asked,” Soave said.